The Crypt School Governing Board

 Michael Evans is an Engineer working for Rolls-Royce at Filton, Bristol.
 He has over twenty years of experience working as an Electronics and Systems Engineer for many large companies, including Jaguar, Land Rover, GE, Hitachi, Sony, Caterpillar & MG Rover, and has run his own Engineering Consultancy.
 Mike lives near Stonehouse, and is a keen classic car enthusiast, home mechanic, motorcyclist and Scuba Diver (instructor).

 Birgit Whitman works for the University of Bristol as Head of Research Governance and is responsible for the quality assurance and risk management programme.
 Before joining the University, Birgit gained 20 years of experience working in the NHS, where she completed her PhD in the Wellcome Unit for the History of Medicine at Glasgow University.
 Prior to her PhD Birgit worked for the Leonard Cheshire Foundation and has completed a degree in History and Women's studies.
 As a German national she has taught German to business clients and on degree courses.
 Birgit is currently a member of the Board for the Bristol Clinical Research and Imaging Centre, chairs the UK Universities Research Ethics Forum and is an advisor for the UK Research Integrity Office.

 David Preece was originally from Bristol and completed a BVSc at Liverpool University.
 After 7 years in general practice he co-founded Tyndale Vets, one of the UK’s first farm animal only Veterinary Practices.
-The 10 Vets provide specialised advice and services to farmers across SE Wales and Gloucestershire.
+The 12 Vets provide specialised advice and services to farmers across SE Wales and Gloucestershire.
 He is married with 3 children, the eldest at The Crypt School.
-David is current chair of Randwick Parish Council, having been a serving member for 8 years.
+David is a councillor at Randwick Parish Council, having been a serving member for 8 years.
 David is now a finance director of XL Farmcare Wessex, a company providing cattle TB testing across SW England under contract to DEFRA.